deeptho/linux_media/README.md

   tuning properties have been added to indicate blind scanning and that additional properties are returned to indicate discovered modulation parameters.

+# Changes in release-1.5
+* Added a new demux interface allowing internal demuxing of bbrames; Extended stid135 driver to make use of this demux interface.

+  As a result it is now possible to demux several or all streams from a multistream transponder using a single demodulutor (but no user programs currently support this).
+This involves using some new ioctls on /dev/dvb/adapterX/demuxY.
+In this is case there is no need to specify the desired stream_id (ISI) when tuning, but instead ask the frontend to output bbframes and pass the desired stream to the new ioctl DMX_SET_BBFRAMES_STREAM on /dev/dvb/adapterX/demuxY.
+By Opening the demux multiple times, additional streams can de bemuxed simultaenously.

+  For backward compatibility it is still allowed to pass a stream_id to the frontend.
+In this case the frontend will not embedded multistreams in bbframes and demuxing proceeds as before.

+* Added a driver option bbframes_auto to support legacy applications like tvheadend.
+When activated, this option will instruct the stid135 driver to encapsulate all multistreams into an embedded bbframes stream.
+The demuxer will automatically pick one of the streams and demux that for the legacy application

+This should be set by adding the line
+  ``options stid135 bbframes_auto=1''
+  in  /etc/modprobe.d/stid135.conf and rebooting, or by runnning the following command as root:
+  `` echo 1 > /sys/module/stid135/parameters/bbframes_auto'' (no need to reboot).

+# Changes in release-1.4.1
+* Fix deadlock introduced by e8c6a729c905f7464bd7

 # Changes in release-1.4
 * Revert "Experimental workaround for 12606V@5.0W to make stream 4 work" as it caused problems on some multistreams
 * Bug: tbs6916: not locking one of the chips when releasing rf_in